Love Island Albania: Villa

-The islanders live together in the villa, where 24 hours a day their every word and every action is recorded by cameras and microphones in all the rooms in the villa.
-The location for the series was not initially confirmed, but it was teased as "the villa of love" and that will be located in Albania.
-Later, the host Luana Vjollca announced that the villa will be in Palasë.
-On 31 August 2023, two days before the premiere, on official Instagram account, it were published some photos from inside the villa, it includes fire pit, according to the patent, the fire pit is a very important environment of the house, since all changes of couples and discussions take place there.
-It also includes, the diary room, where the islanders will confess about their lives and everything else that they don't want to share with other islanders.
+Contestant live together in the villa, where 24 hours a day their every word and every action is recorded by cameras and microphones in all the rooms in the villa.
+The location for the series was not initially confirmed, but was teased as "the villa of love" and would be located in Albania.
+Later, the host Luana Vjollca announced that the villa would be in Palasë.
+On 31 August 2023, two days before the premiere, the official Instagram account published photos from inside the villa.